spoonapps/docs/contributing/style_guide/style_guide.md

 ### Structure

-This section outlines the structure of the Spoonium doc repo and how it is assembled.
+This section outlines the structure of the Spoon doc repo and how it is assembled.

 #### Meta.yaml